solarslurpi/GrowBuddies/docs/tasmota.md

 - Go to the main Tasmota screen and select Firmware Upgrade.
 - Upload the sensor binary and click on Start Upgrade.

+(wemos_challenges)=
 ### ESP286/SCD30 Modifications

+_I added this section to maintain what I learned with the Wemos D1 + SCD30 Setup_

+I fixed a problem with the SCD30 + ESP286 (Wemos D1) not working without a restart.
+I couldn't get the Tasmota team to look at it at the time it happened so I fixed it and submitted a PR.
+A bit later on, another person had the same challenge.
+Wonderfully, arendst pointed out _From the datasheet it needs 2 seconds to power up.
+The current code doesn't allow this._ (see [PR 15438](https://github.com/arendst/Tasmota/issues/15438)).
 This may be unique to the Wemos mini D1 ESP286 (noisy power...?).

+After further investigating the Wemos D1 powering and communication with the SCD 30, Arends notes: _As I thought.
+The Wemos D1 is flakey at power on._ (That's what $1.50 buys us!). _In latest dev there is a new command called SetOption46 0..255 allowing you to stall initialization for 0..255 * 10 milliseconds to let stabilize the local Wemos power.
+You might want to experiment with values like SO46 10 os SO46 20 for a 100mSec or 200mSec delay.
+If you own the Adafruit SCD30 you might also want to power the device from 5V as it draws a lot of power when measuring (notice the fainting power led because the wemos LDO just cannot provide enough power for the device.
+YMMV._

+I have not had a challenge running on 3.3V.
+Obviously, Arendst knows ALOT so his advice should be kept in mind.

+The `SetOptions46` is avalailable in Tasmota 12.1.1

 The files I modified include:
 - [xsns_42_scd30.ino](https://github.com/arendst/Tasmota/blob/d157b1c5e0639f8ff29eba01fa3c181a01ae211c/tasmota/xsns_42_scd30.ino).
 From what I can tell, Tasmota started as an Arduino project.
 The interface into (3rd party) sensor code is a .ino file like this one for the scd30.
 The current code: